NeoJRotary/ingress-nginx-backend/README.md

 Setup ENV, Done!
 Everytime container start it will download latest config from your GCP bucket then start nginx.

+Becareful of filename `nginx.conf` in your folder.
+It will overwrite `/etc/nginx/nginx.conf`.

 ## ENV
 - SERVICE_ACCOUNT : your service account credential content in json format
 - GCS_BUCKET : bucket name